Customer Experience is the New Marketing; Innovative CX is the New Differentiator

 Right time, right place, right channel

 Offering customers a convenient, frictionless experience means applying the “right time, right place, right channel” approach.
 This means anticipating their needs and being immediately available on the channel of their choice.
 Being proactively available to answer questions is particularly critical during the consumer’s information gathering phase.
-Given that 53% of consumers are likely to abandon an online purchase if their questions aren’t answered quickly (Leggett, Forrester), wouldn’t it make sense to proactively invite them to ask questions over live chat or their preferred messaging channel?
+Given that 53% of consumers are likely to abandon an online purchase if their questions aren’t answered quickly (Leggett, Forrester), wouldn’t it make sense to proactively invite them to ask questions over live chat or over their preferred messaging channel?

 Keep them engaged; keep them informed